Dart-Code/Website/_docs/commands.md

 ## Flutter: Upgrade Packages

 This command upgrades Flutter packages to the latest version allowed by the constraints in your `pubspec.yaml` for the current project.
 If invoked in a standard Dart project this command will instead run `Pub: Upgrade Packages`.

+## Flutter: Save Screenshot

+This commands runs `flutter screenshot` to take a screenshot of the app running in the current debug session. *Note:* this command will **not** be available in the command palette unless there is a active debug session.